mikhail-dcl/Arch.SystemGroups/README.md

 ## How to instantiate systems
 In order to bind systems to the player loop, distribute them in groups and sort accordingly, one must use auto-generated API.
+The API is generated for non-abstract generic and non-generic systems that implement `Arch.System.ISystem<float>`.

 1. Instantiate `ArchSystemsWorldBuilder` with a desired type of `World`.
 With `Arch` you are most probably using `Arch.Core.World`